 Nail Technician: Job Duties, Occupational Outlook, and Education Prerequisites

 Nail technicians perform manicures, pedicures and other beauty procedures to clients' fingernails and toenails.
+These processes involve removing polish, cleaning, trimming, filing and buffing nails.
+They may also work to reduce calluses and massage and moisturize hands and feet.
+In addition to these services, technicians also discuss the various nail treatments with clients and recommend nail and skin care products.
 A summary of general career information is listed in the table below.

 |Training Required||High school diploma; state-approved cosmetology or nail technician program|

 |Key Skills||Creativity, customer service, hand-eye coordination, physical dexterity|

 What Are the Duties of a Nail Technician?

 Nail technicians, also referred to as manicurists and pedicurists, work exclusively on their client's nails.
 Your duties generally include cleaning, polishing, cutting and shaping the nails.
 Other tasks include giving customers nail extensions and special footbaths with salts.
 Self-employment is common for personal appearance workers, and you may need to perform managerial duties, such as ordering inventory, hiring new workers and keeping business records.
 Additionally, many nail technicians have the flexibility to work part time or flexible hours.

 What Is My Occupational Outlook?